sewenew/redis-plus-plus/README.md

 If you don't specify `LockWatcher`, `RedMutex` will create one (the default behavior), and start a thread.
 Although it's expensive to create thread, it's still quite cheap compared to acquiring a distributed lock.

+##### Undefined Behaviors

+- `RedMutex` is NOT reentrant.
+If you try to lock a mutex which has already been locked by the current thread, the behavior is undefined.
+- If you try to unlock a mutex which has not been locked by the current thread, the behavior is undefined.

 ##### Examples

 ```c++